sumedhaKl/student-2/_posts/2023-12-13-UndecidableProblems.md

 B) It deals with finding the shortest path in a graph.

-C) PCP revolves around identifying whether a set of strings can be matched in a specific sequence.
+--> C) PCP revolves around identifying whether a set of strings can be matched in a specific sequence.
+Explanation: This is similar to the Halting Problem where it is unclear when the sequence will end.

 D) It's related to optimizing sorting algorithms.